firestranded/USW-Responses/responses/mcpe-import-failed.md

-1 Download the USW
+Step 1: Download the USW

-2 Open files
+Step 2: Open files

-3 click “On My iPad/iPhone/iPod”
+Step 3: click “On My iPad/iPhone/iPod”

-4 Open the Minecraft Folder
+Step 4: Open the Minecraft Folder

-5 Open the "Worlds" folder
+Step 5: Open the "Worlds" folder

-6 Create a new folder in Worlds called “USW”
+Step 6: Create a new folder in Worlds called “USW”

-7 Find your download and long press to choose the “Move” option
+Step 7: Find your download and long press to choose the “Move” option

-8 Select the USW folder you created earlier
+Step 8: Select the USW folder you created earlier

-9 Hit copy
+Step 9: Hit copy

-10 profit
+Step 10: Opent the file from the newly copied folder.